Andy9oo/homepage/content/projects/flash/index.md

     <img id="github" style="margin: auto" src="https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white" />
 </a><br/>

 Flash is a full-text desktop search engine, designed to help users find their files.
-Using preprocessing techniques, flash creates an index, allowing searching without having to crawl the filesystem, substantially reducing search times.
+Using preprocessing techniques, flash creates an index that allows the user to search without the need to crawl the filesystem; substantially reducing search times.
 Flash is written purely in Go to allow for the use of concurrency during preprocessing and search.

 There are several other tools that a user can use to search their file system, such as `find` and `grep`.
 These tools work well for specific use cases; however, they each have drawbacks. `find` can only search for file names, and `grep` has to crawl the file system for each search.

-Flash solves both of these problems, by building an inverted index to perform full text search over the file system, without the need to crawl it each time.
-Comparing this perfomance to `grep`, as shown below, `flash` can search various datasets in near constant time.
-Providing a much better user experience.
+Flash solves both of these problems, by building an inverted index to perform a full-text search over the file system, without the need to crawl it each time.
+Comparing it's performance to `grep` (as shown below), `flash` can search various datasets in near-constant time, well outperforming grep and providing a much better user experience.

 ![grep](/images/projects/flash/grep.webp)

-In addition to the command line interface shown above, `flash` has a GUI which was developed using the GTK3 framework, which a user can use to quickly find files.
+In addition to the command line interface shown above `flash` has a GUI, which was developed using the GTK3 framework, that a user can use to quickly find files.
 The `flash gui` command can be bound to any keyboard shortcut to quickly bring up the search box, shown below.

 ![gui](/images/projects/flash/results.webp)

-To get started with flash, follow the instructions listed on my [github profile](https://github.com/Andy9oo/flash).
+To get started with flash, follow the instructions listed on the [github page](https://github.com/Andy9oo/flash).